CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_workflow_definition.html.markdown

   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `value`:(string) The controlling parameter will be evaluated against this 'value'.
 * `label`:(string) A user friendly short name to identify the workflow.
 Label can only contain letters (a-z, A-Z), numbers (0-9), hyphen (-), period (.), colon (:), space ( ), forward slash (/), or an underscore (_).
 * `license_entitlement`:(string)(ReadOnly) License entitlement required to run this workflow.
 It is calculated based on the highest license requirement of all its tasks.* `Base` - Base as a License type.
-It is default license type.* `Essential` - Essential as a License type.* `Standard` - Standard as a License type.* `Advantage` - Advantage as a License type.* `Premier` - Premier as a License type.* `IWO-Essential` - IWO-Essential as a License type.* `IWO-Advantage` - IWO-Advantage as a License type.* `IWO-Premier` - IWO-Premier as a License type.* `IKS-Advantage` - IKS-Advantage as a License type.* `INC-Premier-1GFixed` - Premier 1G Fixed license tier for Intersight Nexus Cloud.* `INC-Premier-10GFixed` - Premier 10G Fixed license tier for Intersight Nexus Cloud.* `INC-Premier-100GFixed` - Premier 100G Fixed license tier for Intersight Nexus Cloud.* `INC-Premier-Mod4Slot` - Premier Modular 4 slot license tier for Intersight Nexus Cloud.* `INC-Premier-Mod8Slot` - Premier Modular 8 slot license tier for Intersight Nexus Cloud.* `INC-Premier-D2OpsFixed` - Premier D2Ops fixed license tier for Intersight Nexus Cloud.* `INC-Premier-D2OpsMod` - Premier D2Ops modular license tier for Intersight Nexus Cloud.* `IntersightTrial` - Virtual dummy license type to indicate trial.
+It is default license type.* `Essential` - Essential as a License type.* `Standard` - Standard as a License type.* `Advantage` - Advantage as a License type.* `Premier` - Premier as a License type.* `IWO-Essential` - IWO-Essential as a License type.* `IWO-Advantage` - IWO-Advantage as a License type.* `IWO-Premier` - IWO-Premier as a License type.* `IKS-Advantage` - IKS-Advantage as a License type.* `INC-Premier-1GFixed` - Premier 1G Fixed license tier for Intersight Nexus Cloud.* `INC-Premier-10GFixed` - Premier 10G Fixed license tier for Intersight Nexus Cloud.* `INC-Premier-100GFixed` - Premier 100G Fixed license tier for Intersight Nexus Cloud.* `INC-Premier-Mod4Slot` - Premier Modular 4 slot license tier for Intersight Nexus Cloud.* `INC-Premier-Mod8Slot` - Premier Modular 8 slot license tier for Intersight Nexus Cloud.* `INC-Premier-D2OpsFixed` - Premier D2Ops fixed license tier for Intersight Nexus Cloud.* `INC-Premier-D2OpsMod` - Premier D2Ops modular license tier for Intersight Nexus Cloud.* `INC-Premier-CentralizedMod8Slot` - Premier modular license tier of switch type CentralizedMod8Slot for Intersight Nexus Cloud.* `INC-Premier-DistributedMod8Slot` - Premier modular license tier of switch type DistributedMod8Slot for Intersight Nexus Cloud.* `IntersightTrial` - Virtual dummy license type to indicate trial.
 Used for UI display of trial mode Intersight tiers.* `IWOTrial` - Virtual dummy license type to indicate trial.
 Used for UI display of trial mode IKS tiers.* `IKSTrial` - Virtual dummy license type to indicate trial.
 Used for UI display of trial mode IWO tiers.* `INCTrial` - Virtual dummy license type to indicate trial.
 Used for UI display of trial mode Nexus tiers.
 * `max_task_count`:(int)(ReadOnly) The maximum number of tasks that can be executed on this workflow.
 * `max_worker_task_count`:(int)(ReadOnly) The maximum number of external (worker) tasks that can be executed on this workflow.
 * `mod_time`:(string)(ReadOnly) The time when this managed object was last modified.